-- 8.7.2 For able-bodied events the Average Top Lists will be calculated based on the previous four years and as set out in section 12. - 8.7.3 For Para events the Average Top Lists will be calculated based on the previous four years and as set out in section 12. - 8.7.4 Within each step athletes will be selected in ranking order of "Athlete's Score" (see below) from the smallest score to the largest score. - 8.7.5 Able-bodied athlete's "Athlete's Score" will be calculated as the difference between the World Athletics points (see section 8.16) for their best eligible performance (see section 11) and the World Athletics score for their Ranking Target (see section 0). - 8.7.6 Para athlete's "Athlete's Score" will be calculated as the difference between the WPA points (see section 8.16) for their best eligible performance (see section 11) and the WPA score for their Ranking Target (see section 0).
+- 8.7.3 For able-bodied events the Average Top Lists will be calculated based on the previous four years and as set out in section 12. - 8.7.4 For Para events the Average Top Lists will be calculated based on the previous four years and as set out in section 12. - 8.7.5 Within each step athletes will be selected in ranking order of "Athlete's Score" (see below) from the smallest score to the largest score. - 8.7.6 Able-bodied athlete's "Athlete's Score" will be calculated as the difference between the World Athletics points (see section 8.16) for their best eligible performance (see section 11) and the World Athletics score for their Ranking Target (see section 8.7.2). - 8.7.7 Para athlete's "Athlete's Score" will be calculated as the difference between the WPA points (see section 8.16) for their best eligible performance (see section 11) and the WPA score for their Ranking Target (see section 8.7.2).
 For combined classes the WPA score for the highest classification in the combination will be used (e.g. for a T53/54 combination the WPA score for T54 will be used.)
-For details of how classes or events not covered by the WPA scores will be managed see sections 8.7.7 and 8.7.8. - 8.7.7 The WPA has published neither scoring tables nor historical rankings for some classes or events, at the time of writing that includes the "new" lower limb classes T61-64 and F61-F64.
-Until new scoring tables and ranking lists are published, athletes in these classes will be scored based on the equivalent "old" T42-T44 classes.
-In these cases the Selectors may use their expertise, and evidence from comparing world ranking lists, to make adjustments (up or down) to the rankings of effected athletes if appropriate. - 8.7.8 The WPA has published ranking lists but not scoring tables for some classes or events, at the time of writing that includes all of the Marathon events.
+For details of how classes or events not covered by the WPA scores will be managed see sections 8.7.8 and 8.7.9. - 8.7.8 The WPA has published neither scoring tables nor historical rankings for some classes or events.
+In these cases the Selectors may use their expertise, and evidence from comparing world ranking lists, to make adjustments (up or down) to the rankings of effected athletes if appropriate. - 8.7.9 The WPA has published ranking lists but not scoring tables for some classes or events (for example, at the time of writing, the Marathon events).
 In these cases the Selectors may use their expertise, and evidence from comparing world ranking lists, to rank athletes for carding.

-- 8.7.9 If an athlete is eligible for a Health Card status (see section 8.14) then for ranking purposes the athlete's best eligible performance in the previous AAP Year will be used to calculate their "Athlete Score" and to resolve any ties. - 8.7.10 If there is a tie between athletes (e.g. they have the same CAPP level and "Athlete Score") the tie will be broken by the Selectors who will prioritize the athlete who has the most Realistic Capacity to win an Olympic/Paralympic/World Championships medal in the future.
+- 8.7.10 If an athlete is eligible for a Health Card status (see section 8.14) then for ranking purposes the athlete's best eligible performance in the previous AAP Year will be used to calculate their "Athlete Score" and to resolve any ties. - 8.7.11 If there is a tie between athletes (e.g. they have the same CAPP level and "Athlete Score") the tie will be broken by the Selectors who will prioritize the athlete who has the most Realistic Capacity to win an Olympic/Paralympic/World Championships medal in the future.
 If that cannot be determined, then the Selectors will prioritize the athlete who has the most Realistic Capacity to progress to their next level of CAPP in the shortest time.